57th Infantry Regiment (Ottoman Empire): Gallipoli Campaign

-By April 1915, the 19th divisional headquarters and divisional units were stationed on the Yeldegirmeni Plains near Bigalı, a small village on the Gallipoli Peninsula off to the east beyond the main ranges, while the its actual regiments were encamped further south around Maltepe and Mersintepe.
+By April 1915, the 19th divisional headquarters and divisional units were stationed on the Yeldegirmeni Plains near Bigalı, a small village on the Gallipoli Peninsula off to the east beyond the main ranges, while the actual regiments were encamped further south around Maltepe and Mersintepe.
 The regiment was then involved in training until 24 April.

 The regiment was structured as follows at the commencement of the Gallipoli campaign:

 Commanding officer - Kol Aghassi (Major) Major Hüseyin Avni.